A printable checklist to leaving work behind for a few precious weeks (or months!).

 It's good to know where you can go for pumping gear and help with breastfeeding, because sometimes when you need help feeding your baby, you wind up scrambling to find someone!
+And you don't want to do that while also thinking about returning to work after maternity leave.
 Lose that worry by locating lactation consultants (LCs) recommended by friends, or check out Yelp reviews of LCs nearby.

 Many pediatricians can also point you in the right direction.
 If you will be nursing, explore different pumps and features (wireless, backpack models, etc.) to figure out what you'll need for your lifestyle.

 Prepare for delivery.